Rishan22/NotesGraph/README.md

 ## To-Do

 - Expand to include plugins for additional websites.
-- Explore alternative data collection methods.
 - Enhance the reformatting process for Obsidian.
-- Integrate a Language Model (LLM) for analyzing notes and determining structuring methods based on use cases.
+- Integrate a LLM for data cleaning, analyzing/summarising notes.

 ## Features